 Section 80U of the Income Tax Act, 1961, provides tax relief to resident individuals with disabilities by offering a fixed deduction from their taxable income.
-The deduction is Rs.75,000 for persons with disabilities and Rs.1,25,000 for those with severe disabilities, subject to certification by authorised medical authorities.
-This benefit is available only under the old tax regime.
+The deduction is Rs.75,000 for persons with disabilities and Rs.1.25 lakhs for those with severe disabilities, subject to certification by authorized medical authorities.

 Key Highlights